7 common interview mistakes (and how to avoid them)

 1. Being late

-“Being late doesn’t paint the greatest first impression when you’re looking to attract the best people in a talent short market.
-If the shoe was on the other foot, I’m sure you wouldn’t appreciate it either,” says Greg Kouwiloyan, Director and Co-Founder of Method Recruitment Group, as it adds undue pressure to the situation and can negatively impact a person’s performance during interview.
+"Turning up late to an interview doesn’t exactly inspire confidence, especially when you're trying to position your organisation as an employer of choice in a competitive, talent-short market.
+If the situation were reversed, chances are you wouldn’t be impressed either,” says Greg Kouwiloyan, Director and Co-Founder of Method Recruitment Group, as it adds undue pressure to the situation and can negatively impact a person’s performance during interview.

 People often step out from their current day job for an interview, so it’s vital that you set an interview time and stick to it.
 If you’re interviewing multiple candidates in a row, factor in the possibility of going over time and build this into your scheduling just to be safe.